 - About half of one percent (0.5% or 1/200th) of the radiation dose received by the average person on any day of the year, much of which is from natural sources.

-According to the published ANSI standard for general-use systems, at this dose level, an individual could be scanned 2,500 times per year with SmartCheck HT before the annual limit suggested for security screening is reached.
+According to the published ANSI standard for general-use systems, at this dose level, an individual could be scanned 2,500 times per year with the Z Portal system before the annual limit suggested for security screening is reached.
 This limit, recommended by the U.S. National Council on Radiation Protection and Measurements (NCRP 2003), is 250 µSv (25,000 µR) of radiation, which is a quarter of NCRP’s recommended dose limit from all radiation sources for the general public.
 The NCRP's all-source limit is the same as that of the International Commission on Radiological Protection (ICRP 2007), the U.S. Nuclear Regulatory Commission (10 CFR 20), and the U.S. Department of Energy (10 CFR 835).

 1. [The American National Standards Institute (ANSI) Radiation Safety standard was written by the Health Physics Society with input from a wide variety of industrial, military, National Laboratory, and government experts, including representatives from the National Institute of Standards and Technology (NIST), Department of Homeland Security (DHS), Occupational Safety and Health Administration (OSHA), Nuclear Regulatory Commission (NRC), and U.S. Food and Drug Administration (FDA).]